subh1l/tasker/README.md

-o# Tasker: CLI Task Tracker App
+# Tasker: CLI Task Tracker App
 Tasker is a task tracker application based on command-line interface.
 This application allows users to add, delete, update, and list tasks using various commands.
 It provides a straightforward way to interact with a task database using a simple CLI interface, making it an ideal tool for both personal and professional task tracking.

 ## Features